 3. Apartment/House Renting and Couchsurfing

-What It Is: Apartment/house sharing platforms, such as Airbnb, VRBO, and Couchsurfing, connect homeowners with people who need a place to stay when they’re traveling.
+What It Is: Apartment/house sharing platforms, such as Airbnb, Vrbo, and HomeExchange, connect homeowners with people who need a place to stay when they’re traveling.
 Hosts set the nightly price and specify available dates, typically when they’re not using the property.
 In preparation for a trip, visitors can browse accommodations in their destination and choose a place that fits their desired neighborhood, amenity needs, and budget.

 What It Challenges: The traditional hospitality industry focuses on hotel rooms as opposed to entire suites, apartments, or homes.
 But these can be cramped and often lack amenities that make a longer stay more comfortable, such as a full kitchen.
 Previously, when you were in an unfamiliar place and needed a bed (or a couch) to sleep on, you had to check in at a hotel or motel.
 However, now you can now find people willing to share their entire home and all the amenities that come with it – often at a lower cost than traditional lodging.